 Many counsellors have sessions of 50 minutes or an hour.
 I prefer to have slightly longer sessions of 70 minutes for couples, as I have found it works better.

-I trained with The Tavistock Centre for Couple Relationships and The Relate Institute.
+I trained with The Tavistock Centre for Couple Relationships, and did my Masters in couple work at The Relate Institute.
 I currently also see clients at Relate.

 I have also done six days training with Andrew Austin in Metaphors of Movement, a fascinating approach to language and how we talk about our difficulties.